 Regular readers of this blog know that long-term customer loyalty isn’t just about great support; it’s about making life as easy for your customers as you possibly can.

 Whether it’s a new feature, a fix that you’re not yet considering or an additional product, there’s a great chance that your customers have other challenges that you have the expertise and ability to solve for them.

 Doing that gives you a huge opportunity to upsell and cross-sell, delivering even more value and building deeper relationships with your customers (and of course, increasing revenue!).

 Based on the feedback you collect, determine whether your product roadmap addresses your customers’ true biggest challenges.
 If not, consider whether it needs adjusting.

 5) Track support team performance

 We’re not just collecting data about what our customers are doing; we’re also interested in the customer service metrics on our own performance.

 Of course, some metrics are far more important than others.
 Traditional metrics like response times and resolution times are good, but don’t use them to set goals for your team, as they create conflicts of interest between delivering great customer service and delivering fast customer service (you want the former, but focusing on response times incentivizes the latter).

-Instead, focus on metrics like customer satisfaction (the single most important support metric) and first-contact resolution, which make terrific north stars for your team to make progress internally while keeping your customers happy.
+Instead, focus on metrics like customer satisfaction (the single most important customer support metric) and first-contact resolution, which make terrific north stars for your team to make progress internally while keeping your customers happy.